ni/measurement-plugin-python/README.md

     pip install ni-measurement-plugin-sdk-generator
     ```

-2. Run the command `ni-measurement-plugin-client-generator` tool.
-Use either of the below modes to create Python measurement clients.
+2. Run the `ni-measurement-plugin-client-generator` tool.
+Use any of the command line arguments below to create Python measurement clients.

     1. Run this command with optional arguments to create measurement clients for specific measurements.

-        `ni-measurement-plugin-client-generator --measurement-service-class "ni.examples.SampleMeasurement_Python" --module-name "sample_measurement"  --class-name "SampleMeasurement"
+        ```ni-measurement-plugin-client-generator --measurement-service-class "ni.examples.SampleMeasurement_Python" --module-name "sample_measurement_client"  --class-name "SampleMeasurementClient" --directory-out <new_path_for_created_files>```
-        --directory-out <new_path_for_created_files>`

         - `--measurement-service-class` specifies the measurement service class for which the client is being generated.

+        #### Optional:
         - `--module-name` and `--class-name` define the module and class names of the generated client.
 If not specified, they are derived from the measurement service class name.

         - `--directory-out` specifies the output directory for the generated files.
-If not provided, files are placed in the current directory.
+If not specified, files are placed in the current directory.

-        > **Note**: For multiple measurement client creation, `--module-name` and `--class-name` are ignored, and they are derived from service class for each measurement.
-So, ensure measurement service class name adheres to proper naming conventions.
+        > **Note**: For multiple measurement client generation, `--module-name` and `--class-name` are ignored and derived from the service class of each measurement.
+So, ensure that the measurement service class name adheres to proper naming conventions.

     2. Run this command to create measurement clients for all registered measurements.

-        `ni-measurement-plugin-sdk-generator --all`
+        `ni-measurement-plugin-client-generator --all`

-        > **Note**: `--directory-out` can be provided for this mode.
+        > **Note**: `--directory-out` can be provided for this command.

-    3. Run this command to interactively create measurement clients for any registered measurements.
+    3. Run this command to create measurement clients for any registered measurements interactively.

-        `ni-measurement-plugin-sdk-generator --interactive`
+        `ni-measurement-plugin-client-generator --interactive`

-3. The genarted client comprises four APIs: `measure`, `stream_measure`, `register_pin_map`, and `cancel`.
-The usage of these APIs is discussed in the section ["Steps to run/debug the measurement client".](#steps-to-rundebug-the-measurement-client)
+3. The generated client includes four APIs: `measure`, `stream_measure`, `register_pin_map`, and `cancel`.
+The usage of these APIs is discussed in the section ["Steps to Run/Debug the Measurement Client".](#steps-to-rundebug-the-measurement-client)

 > **Note**:
 > - The Measurement Plug-In Client is compatible with all datatypes supported by the Measurement Plug-In.
-> - Measurement configuration of Double XY datatype is not supported.
+> - The Double XY datatype is not supported for measurement configurations (inputs).
-> - For Enum datatypes, the generated enum class names will be the measurement parameter names suffixed with 'Enum'.
-For instance, if configuration is 'Enum In', the generated enum in client will be `EnumInEnum'.
+> - For Enum datatypes, the generated enum class names will be the measurement parameter name suffixed with 'Enum'.
+For instance, if the measurement parameter name is 'Enum In', the generated enum in the client will be `EnumInEnum'.
-> - Ring controls in LabVIEW measurement will be represented as numeric datatypes in the generated client.
+> - Ring control in LabVIEW measurements will be represented as numeric datatypes in the generated client.

 ###

 ---

-## Steps to run/debug the measurement client
+## Steps to Run/Debug the Measurement Client

 1. Make sure the required measurement service is running before interacting with it via the client.